Custom Search

 Polytropic Compression/Expansion Process

-An isothermal process must occur very slowly to keep the temperature in the gas constant.
-The adiabatic process must occur very rapidly without any flow of energy in or out of the system.
+An ideal isothermal process must occur very slowly to keep the gas temperature constant.
+An ideal adiabatic process must occur very rapidly without any flow of energy in or out of the system.
 In practice most expansion and compression processes are somewhere in between, or said to be polytropic.

 The polytropic process can be expressed as